 Huawei Freebuds 3 full review

-The Freebuds 3 aren’t Huawei’s first headphones, a fact you can probably guess from their name.
-In fact, they’re the third generation of the company’s true wireless earbuds and are the world’s first open-fit versions to have active noise cancelling.
+The Freebuds 3 are Huawei's third-gen true wireless earbuds and the world’s first open-fit versions to have active noise cancelling.

 Others, such as Sony’s WF-1000XM3 and Apple’s AirPods Pro, use silicone tips for an airtight seal, and so aren’t an open design.